gregnazario/aptos-core/aptos-move/framework/aptos-framework/doc/staking_proxy.md

 <td>3</td>
 <td>The operator and voter of a Vesting Contract should only be updated by the owner of the contract.</td>
 <td>High</td>
-<td>The owner-operator-voter model, as defined in the documentation, grants distinct abilities to each role.
-Therefore, it's crucial to ensure that only the owner has the authority to modify the operator or voter, to prevent the compromise of the StakePool.</td>
+<td>The owner&#45;operator&#45;voter model, as defined in the documentation, grants distinct abilities to each role.
+Therefore, it&apos;s crucial to ensure that only the owner has the authority to modify the operator or voter, to prevent the compromise of the StakePool.</td>
 <td>Audited that it ensures the signer owns the AdminStore resource and that the operator or voter intended for the update actually exists.</td>
 </tr>